Volume 16, Issue 4 (Journal of Soil and Plant Interactions 2025) 2025, 16(4): 91-107 | Back to browse issues page

 XML Persian Abstract Print

-Background and Objective: Ajwain, a medicinal plant, is used widely in traditional and modern medicine, as well as in the food, livestock and poultry industries.
-This study was conducted to investigate the role of organic and biological fertilizers on the quantitative and qualitative performance of Ajwain.
+Background and Objective: Ajwain, a medicinal plant, is widely used in traditional and modern medicine and in the food, livestock, and poultry industries.
+This study was conducted to investigate the effects of organic and biological fertilizers on the quantitative and qualitative performance of ajwain and the sustainability of its cultivation.

-Methods: A field experiment was conducted in a split factorial arrangement based on a randomized complete block design with three replications to investigate the effects of biofertilizers on the quantitative and qualitative traits of Ajwain.
-Vermicompost was applied at three levels: 0 (control), 5, and 10 t/ha as the main factor.
+Methods: A field experiment was conducted in a split-factorial arrangement based on randomized complete blocks design with three replications to investigate the effects of biofertilizers on the quantitative and qualitative traits of ajwain.
+Vermicompost was applied at three levels of 0 (control), 5, and 10 ton ha-1 as the main factor.
 Mycorrhizal fungi were applied at three levels: no application (control), application of Rhizophagus irregularis and Funneliformis mosseae, and the presence or absence of the growth-promoting bacterium Azotobacter chroococcum.

 Add your comments about this article : Your username or Email: